 Being on the road, meeting so many new people and sharing the outdoors at a time that seems to make people so open and welcome is such a fantastic experience.

 Let’s Get Lost embodies the energy I hope to find throughout the day.
 To get out of the city, surround yourself with the people and places that matter most and revel in it.
 My priority is for your day to stay yours, not to become a photo shoot.
 My hope is not to lead nor simply document from the sidelines, but to be a part of it.
-To create images that are as intimate as they are candid by joining in on the fun.
+To create images that are as intimate as they are candid.

 Frequently Asked Questions